cadabra-engineering/cadabra-engineering.github.io/_posts/2025-11-26-building-hybrid-development-loop-with-ai.md

 ## What Broke or Didn’t Work

-Our original implementation didn't foster better collaboration.
+Our original implementation didn’t foster better collaboration.
 While AI facilitated faster individual output, it inadvertently increased the gap between different teams, emphasizing the difference between skilled and unskilled work.

 > 📌 *Takeaway: Successful AI integration requires a focus on workflow alignment, not merely task acceleration.*